unicode-org/cldr/docs/ldml/tr35-general.md

 <tr><td>&gt;1</td><td>use the &lt;localeSeparator&gt; element value to join the elements of the list into LDN2, then use the &lt;localePattern&gt; to compose the result LDN from LDN and LDN2, and return it.</td></tr>
 </tbody></table>

-The processing can be controled via the following parameters.
+The processing can be controlled via the following parameters.

 *   `CombineLanguage`: boolean
     *   Example: the `CombineLanguage = true`, picking the bold value below.